What we know about the deadly Halloween disaster in Seoul

 On Saturday night, tens of thousands of people flooded into the area in central Seoul to celebrate Halloween — but panic erupted as the crowds swelled, with some witnesses saying it became hard to breathe and impossible to move.

-At least 151 were killed in the crush, with dozens more injured.
+Through Sunday, the number of dead climbed to 154, with dozens more injured.
 Authorities have now launched an urgent investigation to find out how what was supposed to be a night of celebration went so horribly wrong, as families across the country mourn and search for missing loved ones.

 Here’s what we know so far.